apprenda/sample-applications/README.md

 # Sample Messaging, Caching and Logging
 Sample application that leverages the caching, pub/sub and logging API for .NET applications.

+#Architecture of the Application
+This application consists of two tiers:
+* .NET Web Front End
+* Standalone WCF service

+The web front end allows the user to enter a new message.
+It also displays the currently cached message (which will initially be non existing).
+When the user hits *Send* the new message will be published on Apprenda's internal Message Bus.

+The WCF service tier subscribes to Apprenda's internal Message Bus and it will place any message it receives into Apprenda's distributed cache.
+The web front end then reads the message back from the cache and displays it in the UI.

 #Building from Source
 1. Clone the repository
 2. Open the Solution with Visual Studio